-Inter VLAN Routing is also achieved by SVIs (Switch Virtual Intrefaces).
+Inter VLAN Routing, in other words Routing between VLANs can be achieved by SVIs (Switch Virtual Interfaces).
 Here, we need to have a Multi Layer Switch.
 Layer 2 switches can also have SVI, but only one.This is the default switch management SVI created for VLAN 1.

-For Inter VLAN routing, firstly, we need to use “ip routing” command on the multi layer switch that our VLANs reside.
-After this command, we can create a Switch Virtual Interface for each VLAN on the switch and we can assign an IP address to this SVI.
+For Inter VLAN Routing, firstly, we need to use “ip routing” command on the multi layer switch that our VLANs reside.
+After this command, we can create a Switch Virtual Interface for each VLAN on the switch and we can assign an IP address to this SVI (Switch Virtual Interfaces).
 Then, At the multi layer switch, routing will be done and the communication between these VLANs will be provided.